ACE Functions

 .
 If ACE encounters no differences, ACE will exit without messages.
 Otherwise, it will print the differences to JSON instdout

-(without writing to a file).--table-filter
+(without writing to a file).-t

-is a SQL WHERE clause that allows you to filter rows for comparison.
+clause that allows you to filter rows for comparison.

 ACE table-diff Command Examples